-2.10.6 Trade coordinator allowance
+2.9.8 Trade Coordinator Allowance

-A trade coordinator shall be paid an allowance equivalent to 20% of HBEA 6.3, in addition to their base rate of pay.
+(a) A trade coordinator shall be paid an allowance equivalent to 20% of HBEA 6, in addition to their base rate of pay.
 The trade coordinator's allowance referred to in this clause shall be taken into consideration in the computation of overtime, payment for annual leave, sick leave, public holidays, weekend work and superannuation.

-2.11 Attraction and retention allowance
+2.10 Attraction and Retention Allowance

-- 2.11.1 The parties to this Agreement recognise the future challenge of attracting and retaining certain trades where a skills shortage of suitably qualified and skilled employees is being experienced by the Employer. - 2.11.2 Employees classified as a qualified electrician under this Agreement will receive payment at the rate of \$625.00 per quarter, paid on a fortnightly basis. - 2.11.3 All permanent full-time and permanent part-time qualified electrician employees will be eligible for this payment.
-Permanent part-time qualified electrician employees will receive the payment on a pro-rata basis. - 2.11.4 Where there is considerable turnover or difficulty in attracting applicants to a non-electrician trade role, the employer may consider applying the allowance contained in clause 2.11.2. - 2.11.5 Parties to this Agreement recognise that the allowance will only exist for the life of this Agreement and will not continue unless otherwise agreed during negotiations for a new Agreement. - 2.11.6 Employees in receipt of the general principle part 3 allowance outlined at clause 6.8.3 are not entitled to receive this allowance.
+- 2.10.1 The parties to this Agreement recognise the future challenge of attracting and retaining certain trades where a skills shortage of suitably qualified and skilled employees is being experienced by the Employer. - 2.10.2 Employees classified as a qualified electrician under this Agreement will receive payment at the rate of \$625.00 per quarter, paid on a fortnightly basis. - 2.10.3 All permanent full-time and permanent part-time qualified electrician employees will be eligible for this payment.
+Permanent part-time qualified electrician employees will receive the payment on a prorata basis. - 2.10.4 Where there is considerable turnover or difficulty in attracting applicants to a non-electrician trade role, the employer may consider applying the allowance contained in clause 2.10.2. - 2.10.5 Parties to this Agreement recognise that the allowance will only exist for the life of this Agreement and will not continue unless otherwise agreed during negotiations for a new Agreement. - 2.10.6 Employees in receipt of the general principle part 3 allowance outlined at clause 6.8.3 are not entitled to receive this allowance.